OlaoluwaM/functional-programming/README.md

 This technique requires a way to combine effects and the definition of an interpreter able to execute the side effects when launching the final program.

-The second technique, way simpler in TypeScript, is to enclose the computation in a _thunk_:
+The second technique, which is way simpler in TypeScript, is to enclose the computation in a _thunk_:

 ```ts
 // a thunk representing a synchronous side effect